cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 <h2>Introduction</h2>

 The <a href="https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API">Intersection Observer API</a> allows us to asynchronously detect when an element is within the viewport.
 Using this API, we can set up an observer and register a callback function that is executed whenever a specified element enters or exits the viewport.
-This is more efficient than using window scroll events and getBoundingClientRect to detect an elements position which can be costly performance wise (even with a debounce implemented).
+This is more efficient than using <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event">window scroll</a> events and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect">getBoundingClientRect</a> to detect an elements position which can be costly performance wise (even with a debounce implemented).

 In this blog post, I am going to utilize the Intersection Observer API to create a re-usable infinite scroll component in Vue.Js, whereby as the user scrolls to the bottom of the component more content is automatically added.
 Specifically, I will utilize this component to infinitely load a list of cards.